newville/pyshortcuts/README.md

 Of course you might want to create a desktop shortcut for this script, and we have just the tool to do that.
-This script (`gui_bootstrap.py` in the distribution) will create a shortcut for the pyshortcut GUI:
+This script (`gui_bootstrap.py` in the `examples` folder) will create a shortcut for the pyshortcut GUI:

 ```python
 #!/usr/bin/env python